nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 The standard is meant to be extended/specialized by other TZIPs, for instance by adding fields to the JSON format of the metadata or imposing certain off-chain views.
+We intend to extend existing token APIs specified in TZIP-12 and TZIP-7 with such metadata and off-chain views based.

 ## Introduction

 This document defines a proposal for an interoperable method for encoding access to off-chain data from a Tezos contract (_KT1 account_).
-The method does not require a protocol change and minimizes the use of on-chain storage.
+The method does not require a protocol change and seeks to minimize the use and impact of on-chain storage.

-The goal is to allow smart contract authors, and wallet and indexer implementors to agree on the location and the shape of a contract's metadata.
+The goal is to allow smart contract authors, and wallet and indexers to agree on the location and the shape of a contract's metadata.

-We call metadata all information available on the contract that is not directly used for its operation, and _usually_ only for off-chain consumption.
+We define metadata as all information available on the contract that is not directly used for its operation, and _usually_ only for off-chain consumption.

 This includes authorship/copyright information, descriptions, and